Frances Nunziata

-Frances Nunziata (born c.
-1950) is a Canadian municipal politician who has served on Toronto City Council since the city's amalgamation in 1998, representing York South–Weston.
+Frances Nunziata (/ˌnʊntsiˈɑːtə/ NUUN-tsee-AH-tə, /it/; born c.
+1950) is a Canadian municipal politician who has served on Toronto City Council since the city's amalgamation in 1998, representing York South–Weston (Ward 5).
 Since December 1, 2010, she has been the Speaker of Council.
-Before amalgamation, she served as the first female Mayor of the former City of York from 1994 to 1997.
-She was previously elected to York City Council in 1988 and as a School Board Trustee in 1985.
+Before amalgamation, she served as the mayor of what was then the City of York, from 1994 to 1997.
+She had been elected to York City Council in 1988 after previously becoming a school board trustee in 1985.
 She is the sister of former Member of Parliament John Nunziata and the aunt of Toronto District School Board trustee Patrick Nunziata.

 Early life

 Nunziata was born and raised in Toronto, Ontario.
 Before entering politics, she worked as an accounting clerk and became active in civic issues through the Harwood Ratepayers Association.

 Political career

 City of York

 Nunziata was first elected as a school board trustee for the City of York in 1985.

-She was elected to York City Council in 1988, defeating incumbent Gary Bloor.
+She was elected to York City Council in 1988, after defeating incumbent Gary Bloor.

-In 1994, she challenged incumbent Fergy Brown and was elected Mayor of York.

-She served until 1997, when the City of York was amalgamated into Toronto.
+In 1994, she challenged incumbent mayor Fergy Brown and was elected as Mayor of York.
+She served in that role until 1997, when the City of York was amalgamated into Toronto.